-✓ You have projected the incremental version of the CiA 402 application.
-Scale the axis in the controller software and, as described below, specify only the increments per motor revolution in DriveControlSuite.

-- 1. Select the relevant drive controller in the project tree and click on the first projected axis in the Project menu > Wizard area. - 2.
+- ✓ You have projected the incremental version of the CiA 402 application.
+Scale the axis in the controller software and, as described below, specify only the increments per motor revolution in DriveControlSuite. - 1.
+Select the relevant drive controller in the project tree and click on the desired projected axis in the Project menu > Wizard area. - 2.
 Select the Axis model wizard > Axis: Scaling. - 3.
 A585[1] Feed constant.Shaft revolutions1 and A585[0] Feed constant.
-Feed2

-Leave the presets of A585[1] at 1 U and A585[0] at 1048576 inc (= 20 bit = 220) and adjust the corresponding value in the controller software. - I06 Decimal places position: Since you are working with the incremental version of the CiA 402 application, leave the default value at 0.
+Feed2 Leave the presets of A585[1] at 1 U and A585[0] at 1048576 inc (= 20 bit = 220) and adjust the corresponding value in the controller software. - 4.
+I06 Decimal places position: Since you are working with the incremental version of the CiA 402 application, leave the default value at 0. - A571 Polarity: Use the polarity to specify the direction of interpretation between the axis movement and motor